sauceori/lemonade-remake/README.txt

 management, this remake aims to have a similar educational slant for aspiring programmers by adhering well to Python conventions and providing ample documentation.
+    This project could later be turned into a graphical application using PyGame.

 Authors
 Ethan Hopkins